ineskh24/P.T.U_Project/README.md

 # 📚 P.T.U – E-learning Mobile Application

-StormLearn is a modern and intuitive e-learning mobile application built with Flutter.
-It allows students to access interactive course materials (PDFs, videos, TDs, TPs), take quizzes, view their grades, and track their learning progress in a smooth and engaging way.
+P.T.U is a modern and intuitive e-learning mobile application built with Flutter.
+It allows students to access interactive course materials (PDFs, videos, TDs, TPs), view their grades, and track their learning progress in a smooth and engaging way.
 Designed
+Here is the link to the web version of our application: [https://ptu-learning-platform-chi.vercel.app/](https://ptu-learning-platform-chi.vercel.app)
 ## Getting Started

 This project is a starting point for a Flutter application.